htrgouvea/research/index.md

 ## * About Me

 Hi!
-My name is Heitor Gouvêa and I am an Information Security Researcher and Technical Writer, I have been working on projects that help people, organizations and companies take control of their own informations.
+My name is Heitor Gouvêa and I am an Information Security Professional and Technical Writer, I have been working on projects that help people, organizations and companies take control of their own informations.
 I am an itinerant professional who travels while working.
 I work remotely around the world conducting offensive information security projects for incredible companies like: Cabify, Bugcrowd Inc, Github and other not-so-famous but equally amazing companies.